Steps to Adopt

 Animals must be met before an adoption questionnaire will be accepted.

-For an animal in the adoption center:
+For an animal in an adoption center:

 - Questionnaires must be submitted in-person at the adoption center in which the animal resides.